 The novel coronavirus (COVID-19) pandemic is evolving rapidly and will have a significant impact on the global healthcare system.
 Many hospitals, regions and countries are updating their treatment guidelines and Ayala is taking necessary steps to fully comply with new guidance.
 Ayala’s primary obligation is to avoid unnecessary exposure in an at-risk population while maintaining study data integrity.

-As part of our commitment to advancing the treatment of rare cancers, we are conducting clinical trials of our investigational medicines in order to demonstrate their safety and efficacy in cancer patients.
+As part of our commitment to advancing the treatment of rare tumors and aggressive cancers, we are conducting clinical trials of our investigational medicines to demonstrate their safety and efficacy in cancer patients.
 People who choose to participate in clinical trials play a critical role in developing new medicines.